abdeoliveira/timepatrol/README.md

 given comment.

-* `snapshot-keep 'OPTIONAL COMMENT'`: same as above plus it adds a protection against automatice deletion.
+* `snapshot-keep 'OPTIONAL COMMENT'`: same as above plus it adds a protection against automatic deletion.
 Automatic deletion is set via the `MAXIMUM_SNAPSHOTS` variable in the `/etc/timepatrol/config` file.
 Protected snapshots are listed with `ID` in green color and they do not count against the `MAXIMUM_SNAPSHOTS` variable.